bford21/beautiful-jekyll/feedVitalik.md

 comments: true
 ---

-After having fallen down the crypto rabbit hole one of my favorite things about decentralized public blockchains was the treasure trove of data freely avaialable ready for anyone to look at or use.
+After having fallen down the crypto rabbit hole one of my favorite things about decentralized public blockchains was the treasure trove of data freely available ready for anyone to look at or use.
 I found myself drawn to individuals in the ecosystem like Nic Carter or Eric Wall that also shared this excitement for the data.

 A common tool used to explore some of this data is a blockchain transaction visualizer.
 I began looking at many transaction visualizers out there and while it was neat to see objects fly by the screen or drop from the sky.
 Most of the visualizers out there are static.
-There is little to no interation on behalf of the user viewing the page.
+There is little to no interaction on behalf of the user viewing the page.
 Armed with this realization an idea was sprung.

 Naturally, the first thing I did when this idea struck me was buy a domain name. feedvitalik.com (not live yet!)